Guess who’s making a massive comeback in 2019?

 Apple refreshed the iPod touch for the first time in several years, bringing improved processors that make the device that we once held so dear to our hearts faster than ever.

 The 2019 iPod Touch doesn’t have any new external design features.
 It continues to look the same as the prior sixth-generation model did.
-It has an aluminum shell in one of six different color choices, a 4-inch Retina display, and a body that features a Home button but no Touch ID fingerprint sensor available.
+The iPod Touch has an aluminum shell in one of six different color choices.
+It has a 4-inch Retina display, and a body that features a Home button but no Touch ID fingerprint sensor available.

 Despite the classic, untouched look, the 2019 iPod Touch offers improved gameplay capabilities, more augmented reality, and support for Group FaceTime as a result of its updated A10 Fusion Chip.